ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 ## Overview: The Complete Pipeline

-EntropPy processes words through seven main stages:
+EntropPy processes words through eight main stages:

 1. **Dictionary Loading** - Loads source words and validation dictionaries
-2. **Typo Generation** - Creates typos from each word using five error types
+2. **Typo Generation** - Creates typos from each word using five error types 3-6. **Iterative Solver** - Runs multiple passes iteratively until convergence:
-3. **Collision Resolution** - Resolves when multiple words map to the same typo
+   - **Stage 3: Candidate Selection** - Resolves collisions and selects corrections
-4. **Pattern Generalization** - Finds common patterns to reduce dictionary size
+   - **Stage 4: Pattern Generalization** - Finds common patterns to reduce dictionary size
-5. **Conflict Removal** - Removes corrections that would interfere with each other
+   - **Stage 5: Conflict Removal** - Removes corrections that would interfere with each other
+   - **Stage 5.5: Platform Substring Conflict Detection** - Detects cross-boundary conflicts
-6. **Platform Filtering** - Applies platform-specific constraints
+   - **Stage 6: Platform Constraints** - Applies platform-specific constraints (character set, length limits)
-7. **Final Selection** - Ranks and selects the best corrections
+7. **Platform Ranking** - Ranks and selects the best corrections for the platform
+8. **Output Generation** - Generates platform-specific output files
+9. **Report Generation** (optional) - Generates detailed reports if `--reports` is specified

+The iterative solver (stages 3-6) runs multiple passes in a loop until no changes occur (convergence) or the maximum iteration limit is reached.
+This allows the system to self-heal: when conflicts are detected, corrections are added to a "graveyard" and retried with stricter boundaries on the next iteration.

 Let's walk through each stage in detail.